Meet the team..

 Professor Sir Mansell Aylward Chair of Public Health Wales

-Kaz is a self-employed organisational development consultant working with FRA and a part time principal lecturer in the Department of Health, Psychology and Social Science at the University of Cumbria where she leads four degree programmes.
+Kaz is a self-employed organisational development consultant working with FRA and a part-time Professor of Social and Health Inequalities in the Institute of Health at the University of Cumbria where she is Director of the Centre of Research for Health and Society.

 She has spent over 20 years supporting leaders and managers to develop excellent relationships with individuals that lead to high performance organisations.
 Kaz has always blended high quality research with excellent leadership practice and has a PhD on the ways people work together across organisational boundaries or ‘collaborative agency’.